AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * Limited to the current latest version of DataPredict, DataPredict Neural and DataPredict Axon libraries.

-   * Only entitled to bug fixes to the current latest version, not upgrades to future versions.
+   * Only entitled to bug fixes to the current latest version, not upgrades to the future versions.

    * Derivatives are allowed as long as it is not copied off from DataPredict's future updates.